MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 - **Account for administering the cluster:** When you first create a cluster or add servers to it, you must be logged on to the domain with an account that has administrator rights and permissions on all servers in that cluster.
 The account does not need to be a Domain Admins account, but can be a Domain Users account that is in the Administrators group on each clustered server.
 In addition, if the account is not a Domain Admins account, the account (or the group that the account is a member of) must be given the **Create Computer Objects** and **Read All Properties** permissions in the domain organizational unit (OU) that is will reside in.

-## Steps for installing a two node file server cluster
+## Steps for installing a two-node file server cluster

 You must complete the following steps to install a two-node file server failover cluster.